 Looking to add some serious size and strength to your shoulders?
 The Egyptian lateral raise is the answer you’ve been searching for!
 This isolation exercise targets the anterior, medial, and posterior deltoid muscles to achieve hypertrophy.

-The best part about this exercise is that it can be done almost anywhere – all you need is a dumbbell and something sturdy to hold onto, like a door frame.
+The best part about Egyptian lat raises is that they can be done almost anywhere – all you need is a dumbbell and something sturdy to hold onto, like a door frame.
 But, if you’re hitting the gym, you can also try the Egyptian cable lateral raise for some serious time under tension training.

 If you’re bored with your traditional lateral raises, the Egyptian lateral raise is a perfect alternative or addition to your shoulder workout routine.
 It provides greater support and isolation for your deltoids and can help you achieve the massive, sculpted shoulders you’ve always wanted.